Close

 We have a clear Internet safety policy and students are educated in how to stay safe online.
 We also have filtering and monitoring systems in place to ensure students are safe whilst using the Internet and other online tools.

 Tring School is currently working towards the Cyber Essentials accreditation for our E Safety systems within school.
-This is a government back schemed which aims to protect organisations from a range of cyber attacks and ensuring the best E Safety practices are followed.
+This is a government back schemed which aims to protect organisations from a range of cyber attacks and ensuring the best e-safety practices are followed.
 We are aiming for accreditation of this award by the end of 2024.
 Click on the link for more information

 Cyber-Bullying-tutor-presentation-.pdf